 While the key to getting an affirmative response to your job application lies in the creativity, honesty and brevity that is conveyed through your resume and cover letter, oozing confidence is what works at the in-person interview.
 Confidence stems from believing in yourself and backing your strengths.
 Some are “born confident,” as they say, but it takes some level of guidance and motivation to get some people to radiate self-confidence.

 Your personality (and how it is perceived by recruiters), as Mona Abdel-Halim says in her article on Mashable.com, plays a big role in determining whether you have a good shot at the job you’ve applied for.
 There’s no reason why your personality type should hold you back during the interview process.
-In fact, it is the other way round.
-You know yourself better than anyone else – what your weaknesses are, what your strengths are – and the trick to create a lasting impression on the interviewer is to push the latter forward.
+In fact, it is the other way around.
+You know yourself better than anyone else – what your weaknesses are, what your strengths are – and the trick to creating a lasting impression on the interviewer is to push the latter forward.

 Interview tips for every personality type

 You usually come across as the silent and aloof type.
 This can actually work in your favor since it allows you to project yourself as someone who takes his time to think before speaking.
-You won’t need to put up a façade in most cases.
-So the next time someone asks you about introversion, here’s a comeback:
+You won’t need to put up a façade in most cases, so the next time someone asks you about introversion, here’s a comeback:

 “I might take time to open up to people.
-It might seem like I’m reserved.
-But I have no shame in admitting that I’m an introvert.
+It might seem like I’m reserved, but I have no shame in admitting that I’m an introvert.
 I tend to put a lot of thought into everything I do.
 I believe I can stand out without shouting out.”

 Beware: If your interviewer comes across as an extrovert, don’t allow him/her to dictate the terms.
 While respect and courtesy are essential, you’ve got to make sure you get your points across to them.

 Hey, you already have the world on your side.
-Recruiters have a soft corner for friendly, outgoing people who speak their mind and have this uncanny ability to make friends wherever they go.
+Recruiters have a soft corner for friendly, outgoing people who speak their minds and have this uncanny ability to make friends wherever they go.
 They make great leaders and are generally proactive when it comes to taking initiatives at work.
-All you need to do is ensure that you are in the best of moods on D-Day and be your chirpy self during the interview.
+All you need to do is ensure that you are in the best of moods on D-Day, and be your chirpy self during the interview.
 Easy-peasy.

 Beware: Don’t overdo it.
 While being candid and sociable is great, interviewers don’t want someone who talks more than he/she listens.

 Flexibility can sometimes be perceived as uncertainty and indecision.
-Whatever the job, recruiters always look out for someone who can take decisions on his own (if and when required).
-The best way to leverage your flexible personality is to be prepared to answer the “where do you see yourself 10 years down the line?” question in a way that combines your open-mindedness with a certain long-term perspective in place.
+Whatever the job, recruiters always look out for someone who can make decisions on his own (if and when required).
+The best way to leverage your flexible personality is to be prepared to answer the “Where do you see yourself 10 years down the line?” question in a way that combines your open-mindedness with a certain long-term perspective in place.

 Beware: There’s a huge difference between being flexible and being a pushover.
 Make sure your interviewer doesn’t see you as the latter.

-We all love all-rounders.
-But the “jack of all trades, master of none” phrase comes into play here.
+We all love all-rounders, but the “jack of all trades, master of none” phrase comes into play here.
 Interviewers appreciate the fact that you can adapt to different situations, but they want to know that you’re specifically most-suited to the job requirements.
-The next time you apply for an advertising copywriter position, convey to the person on the other side of the table that while you are an adventure sports junkie with a keen eye for design, art, filmmaking and cooking.
-Your forte is exactly what the job demands – the ability to conjure up content that sells.
+The next time you apply for an advertising copywriter position, convey to the person on the other side of the table that while you are an adventure sports junkie with a keen eye for design, art, filmmaking and cooking, your forte is exactly what the job demands – the ability to conjure up content that sells.
 Try this: